Print this topic

 urinary system showing kidneys, ureters, bladder, and urethraA urine infection is often referred to as a urinary tract infection (UTI).

 The infection is caused by bacteria (germs) entering your urinary system through your urethra (the tube that you pass urine (wee) through).
-E. coli, which is a bacteria that lives in your bowel, is commonly the cause of the infection.
+E. coli, which is a bacterium that lives in your bowel, is commonly the cause of the infection.

 Sometimes the bacteria that cause a UTI can travel and infect other parts of your urinary system.
 An infection of your kidneys is called pyelonephritis.
 An infection of your bladder is cystitis, and an infection of your urethra is urethritis.